-Section 13.9 requires the registrant making a referral to satisfy itself that the party receiving the referral is appropriately qualified to perform the services, and if applicable, is appropriately registered.
-The registrant is responsible for determining the steps that are appropriate in the particular circumstances.
-For example, this may include an assessment of the types of clients that the referred services would be appropriate for.
+Section 13.9 requires the registrant making a referral to take reasonable steps to satisfy itself that the other party receiving to the referral arrangement is appropriately qualified to perform the contemplated services, and if applicable, is appropriately registered.
+The registrant is responsible for determining the due diligence steps that are appropriate necessary in the particular circumstances.
+For example, this may We expect that, at a minimum, they will include